If you experience low water pressure, an outage, or a sewer issue, please call Liberty directly at 623-935-3395.

 Water Safety - Residential - Arizona Water - Liberty

 Water and Wastewater Safety

 Water is one of the most important natural resources we have and Liberty has the privilege of being a steward of this precious commodity, but in some ways it can also be dangerous.
 Natural and manmade hazards involving water are a part of life, which Liberty strives to mitigate.
-Below you will find a copy of the water quality reports and water safety tips.

 Per- and polyfluoroalkyl substances (PFAS) are a group of more than 4500 man-made chemicals that have been manufactured and used in a variety of industries since the 1940s.
 PFAS are resistant to heat, water, and oil, making them persistent in the environment.

 State and federal lawmakers and regulators, including the US EPA, have been taking steps to develop standards and guidelines for the detection, public notification, and removal of PFAS in drinking water.
 Liberty has been monitoring these closely to stay in compliance.

 For more information on water quality, customers are encouraged to review their annual Consumer Confidence Reports or call 844-367-2030.

 Proper Disposal of Chemicals, Medications and Disposables